-Most Airline lounges close at night, typically between about midnight and 5:00 am, so plan ahead as most shops also close during this period.
+Airline lounges close at night, typically between about midnight and 5:00 am, so plan ahead as most retail shops also close during this period.

 Here you can have a shower inside Bangkok Airport, take a good sleep in private and be fully rested before continuing your travels.